 The Federal Trade Commission (FTC) is the nation’s consumer watchdog.
 Established in 1914, the agency initiates marketing investigations against businesses and individuals — a privilege outlined in the Federal Trade Commission Act.

 Attorneys general can also sue over such scams.

 Why Is It An Actionable Offense?

-Virus spoofing is considered unfair and deceptive marketing, and therefore actionable under the FTC Act.
+The Federal Trade Commission considers Virus spoofing unfair and deceptive marketing, and therefore actionable under the FTC Act.
 In a recent case, the FTC explained that the defendant “subjected [consumers] to high-pressure deceptive sales pitches for tech support products and services.”